Can The Paleo Diet Can Be Bad For You?

 basically means that the arteries could not expand or dilate as easily, which

-will usually mean less blood flow and potentially higher blood pressure.
+will usually mean less blood flow and very likely worse erections than with the other diets..
 The

 authors also noted that “the high fat Atkins diet is associated with increased

 LDL-C, reduced endothelial vasoreactivity and increased expression of biomarkers

 of atherothrombosis.”
 This is ugly in my opinion.